• Skip to primary navigation

 • Bake them for 35-40 minutes or until a skewer inserted in the middle comes out clean.
 Leave them to fully cool either in the tins or on cooling racks

-• If the cakes have domed on top, level them off with a cake leveller or a serrated knife
+• If the cakes have domed on top, level them off with a cake leveller or a sharp knife

-• To make the buttercream, mix together the butter, peanut butter, cocoa powder, milk and icing sugar, ideally using an electric mixer.
+• To make the buttercream, mix the butter on it's own for a few minutes.
+Then add the peanut butter, cocoa powder, milk and icing sugar, ideally using an electric mixer.
 You can add more milk if the buttercream is too stiff

 • Stack the sponges up on your plate or cake stand, piping or spreading buttercream between each layer.
-If you're using it, drizzle the Reese's Spread over each layer of buttercream, letting it drizzle over the sides
+If you're using it, drizzle the Reese's Spread or peanut butter over each layer of buttercream, letting it drizzle over the sides.
+You will need to warm it in the microwave for 20-30 seconds first to get a pourable consistency

 • Serve immediately, store leftovers in an airtight container in a cool place and eat within 3 days